How to Spray Single Stage Paint Without Orange Peel

 PSI (pounds per square inch) is a unit of measure that denotes the amount of pressure being applied to an object.
 In regards to painting, PSI is important to consider because it determines the amount of paint that is being sprayed onto the surface.
 The higher the PSI, the more paint that will be dispensed.

-READ MORE: How Old to Buy Spray Paint
+READ MORE: How to Remove Cap from Krylon Spray Paint

 There are a few factors to take into account when deciding on the appropriate PSI for spraying single stage paint, such as: -The type of paint you are using (lacquer, enamel, urethane, etc.) -The consistency of the paint